HelTecAutomation/CubeCell-Arduino/libraries/LoRa/examples/LoRaWan_MultiSensor/README.md

 This sketch allows you to use a number of sensors.
-All you have to do is to set the number to a 1 beside the sensor you would like to use (only 1 selection is possible, selecting more will result in errors):
+All you have to do is to set the number to a 1 beside the sensor you would like to use (only 1 selection is possible, selecting more will result in errors).

+Selecting AUTO_SCAN the Firmware will try to identify the connected I2C Sensor by its address.

+#define AUTO_SCAN  1
-#define MJMCU_8128 1
+#define MJMCU_8128 0
 #define BME_680    0 // wrong values
 #define BME_280    0
 #define CCS_811    0